 Special education teachers who work in designated low-income schools for five years may be eligible for as much as $17,500 in loan forgiveness for their federal Stafford loans.

 Other full-time teachers working in a designated low-income elementary or high school for five years may be able to cancel as much as $5,000 of their qualified federal loans.

 For more information on teacher loan forgiveness programs, visit the U.S. Department of Education’s website.

-Eligible public service jobs include everything from emergency management, public health and safety and law enforcement to social work, child care, library sciences, public interest law services, and jobs serving people with disabilities and the elderly.
+Eligible public service jobs include everything from emergency management, public health and safety and law enforcement to social work, child care, library sciences, public interest law services and jobs serving people with disabilities and the elderly.

-Peace Corps volunteers with Perkins loans can cancel as much as 70 percent of their debt after four years of service.
-Peace Corps volunteers who complete a two-year term can wipe out 30 percent of their Perkins loans’ balance.
-Another 20 percent can be cancelled upon completion of a third and fourth years of service.
+Borrowers who serve full-time in AmeriCorps or Peace Corps positions can also qualify for PSLF.
+Additionally, Peace Corps volunteers with Perkins loans can cancel as much as 70% of their debt after four years of service.
+Peace Corps volunteers who complete a two-year term can wipe out 30% of their Perkins loans’ balance.
+Another 20% can be canceled upon completion of a third and fourth years of service.
 Federal student loan payments may also be deferred while serving in the Peace Corps.

 Other Student Loan Forgiveness